Klopp best coach? Liverpool boss and Bielsa shouldn't have even been on the shortlist | Goal.com

 In 2019 he was back at it, overseeing a 5-1 demolition of Zamalek’s Cairo rivals Al Ahly in the quarter-finals.
 It was a landmark result and one which made the giant north African clubs sit up and take notice all over again.

-After Mosimane’s shock departure from his home country, he headed north for Cairo to shatter yet another glass ceiling.
+After Mosimane’s shock departure from his home country, he headed north for Cairo to reach new heights.
 Where Egyptian clubs have looked to France, Portugal and other European countries for coaching imports, here they were turning to an African - and a sub-Saharan at that.
 It was an unprecedented appointment.

 And with Al Ahly he took charge of one of the most significant African Champions League final fixtures of all time.
 It was an all-Cairo showdown between Al Ahly and Zamalek where Mosimane’s side prevailed and carted off their ninth continental title.

-He left with the side in the semi-finals and Mosimane stepped up.
-A cross-continental move to a club of immense expectation – and all the barriers that would entail - was risky.
+A cross-continental move to a club of immense expectation – and all the various barriers that would entail - was risky.
 It was even more risky when you consider the average tenure of a coach at Egyptian clubs and that Mosimane would have – at most – a handful of games to convince the doubters, shore up the title and make himself a legend.

 There were close to 50 managerial changes in the 2019-20 Egyptian league season in a division of 18 teams.
 But he did it.
 And in his own unfussy style, he added the Egyptian Cup for good measure.